 On other occasions we have shown people that a lower cost Medicare supplement plan may be a better value for their situation.
 Lastly, we have shown people a money saving tip concerning their enrollment in a Part D prescription plan.

-What do I mean when I say “care and respect” in my mission statement?
-Sad to say, seniors, and younger people for that manner, have become victims of not only scams, but just shoddy marketing by people who view their customers dispassionately as a way to just make a buck.
-A few months ago I was in a home in Kalispell, Montana, and the party, we’ll call her Karen, showed a mailer to me that had a plastic, wallet-sized card attached to it.
+What do we mean when we say “care and respect” in my mission statement?
+Sad to say, seniors, and younger people for that matter, have become victims of not only scams, but just shoddy marketing by people who view their customers dispassionately just to make a buck.
+A few months ago, I (Lance) was in a home in Kalispell, Montana, and the party—we’ll call her Karen—showed a mailer to me that had a plastic wallet-sized card attached to it.
 The card had her name embossed on it and said something like “Medicare Preferred Review”.